KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 5. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 6. Deprecated: Found 'electron-rebuild' in file `README.md`: Replace it with `@electron/rebuild`
-7. Recommendation: Found 'require('https')' in file `alexa-authentication.js`: Replace it with built-in fetch.
+7. Recommendation: Found 'require('https')' in file `alexa-authentication.js`: Replace 'https' by 'node:https'.
-8. Recommendation: Found 'require('https')' in file `alexa-companion-service.js`: Replace it with built-in fetch.
+8. Recommendation: Found 'require('https')' in file `alexa-companion-service.js`: Replace 'https' by 'node:https'.
 9. Typo: Found 'Magic Mirror' in file `pom.xml`: Replace it with `MagicMirror²`.
 10. Typo: Found 'Magic Mirror' in file `CompanionServiceAuthenticator.java`: Replace it with `MagicMirror²`.
 11. Deprecated: Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`